Van Halen: 1999–2003: Hiatus from public

-Eddie recovered from his hip surgery in November 1999, but from 2000 to early 2004 no official statements were made by Van Halen and no music was released.
+Eddie recovered from his hip surgery in November 1999, but from 2000 to early 2004 no statements were made by Van Halen and no music was released.
 However, information about members past and present trickled in.
 The Van Halen brothers continued writing at 5150 Studios, Cherone recorded an album and toured with new band Tribe of Judah.
-One of the songs that Cherone had written for the scrapped second album with Van Halen, titled "Left For Dead", would see its lyrics set to a new musical arrangement with Tribe of Judah.
+One of the songs that Cherone had written for the scrapped second album with Van Halen, titled "Left For Dead", had its lyrics set to a new musical arrangement with Tribe of Judah.

 Responding to speculation that he had been approached to replace Cherone, David Coverdale said, "I called a mutual friend and said, 'Tell Eddie I had nothing to do with this.'
 It just got ridiculous.
 I've heard that they were going to approach me, but since I left Purple I've always done my own thing.
 Why would I join anybody else?"

-In 2000, the band would reunite briefly with David Lee Roth attempting to do a new album, only for disputes with the singer to ultimately abort these plans.
-The recorded demos would be among the ones reworked into new songs on 2012's A Different Kind of Truth.
+In 2000, the band reunited briefly with David Lee Roth attempting to do a new album, only for disputes with Roth to abort these plans.
+The recorded demos were among the ones reworked into new songs on 2012's A Different Kind of Truth.
 The band also tried to just schedule some concerts with Roth at a later date.
+In 2001, the band had entered early discussions with Ozzy Osbourne to serve as the next lead vocalist of the band.
+Negotiations ended, due to the production schedule of The Osbournes however.